 A car wreck in Mexico is much more serious than a simple breakdown.
 You’ll have to approach all accidents with care for yourself and others.

 Immediately following an accident, contact the authorities.
-The police will likely need to respond to the accident and take a crash report.
+The police will respond to the accident and take a crash report.
 They’ll also need to determine fault in the accident.
-Because of Mexican law, some people might wind up temporarily detained until the authorities settle fault and damage claims.
+Because of Mexican law, some people might be temporarily detained until the authorities settle fault and damage claims.
+If you have Mexican insurance, contact your insurance company immediately so an adjuster can meet you at the scene to represent you.

 All Mexican drivers must have auto insurance, including Americans traveling in Mexico.
 However, Mexican law does not recognize American car insurance policies.
 That means American travelers must get a Mexican policy before crossing the border.